-The Rev. Dr. Jeff Hood is a Baptist pastor, theologian and activist living and working in Texas.
+The Rev. Dr. Jeff Hood is a Baptist pastor, theologian and activist living and working in North Carolina.

-A graduate of Auburn University (BA), Southern Baptist Theological Seminary (MDiv), Emory University’s Candler School of Theology (ThM), University of Alabama (MA) and Creighton University (MS), Dr. Hood also earned a doctorate at Brite Divinity School at Texas Christian University with a scholarly focus in liberation theology.
+Dr. Hood is a graduate of Auburn University (BA), Southern Baptist Theological Seminary (MDiv), Emory University’s Candler School of Theology (ThM), University of Alabama (MA), Creighton University (MS), Brite Divinity School at Texas Christian University (DMin) and the American Institute of Metaphysics (PhD).
+His primary interest has always been in experimental theologies of liberation.
 In addition to his studies, Dr. Hood was ordained to the ministry at the Rock Baptist Church in Rex, Georgia in 2006.

-Dr. Hood is the author of 18 books, including his latest The Execution of God.
-In 2016, Dr. Hood’s book The Courage to Be Queer was named the third best religion book of the year at the Independent Publishers Book Awards.
+Dr. Hood is the author of over 45 books, including his infamous The Courage to Be Queer (which was named the third best religion book of 2016 at the Independent Publishers Book Awards).
 In addition to writing books, Dr. Hood’s work has appeared extensively in the media, including in the New York Times, Dallas Morning News, Huffington Post, Fort Worth Star Telegram, Atlanta Journal Constitution, Los Angeles Times, WIRED magazine and on ABC, NBC, CBS, CNN, MSNBC, Fox News, NPR amongst a whole host of other outlets.

 Dr. Hood has served in the governing leadership of multiple organizations, including the Texas Coalition to Abolish the Death Penalty and Fellowship of Reconciliation USA.
 In 2013, Dr. Hood was awarded PFLAG Fort Worth’s Equality Award for activism and service for the LGBTQ community.
-In 2015, Hood was named Hope for Peace and Justice’s Ambassador of Justice for his theological activism and also in 2016 the Next Generation Action Network’s Person of the Year for his work against police brutality.
+In 2015, Hood was named Hope for Peace and Justice’s Ambassador of Justice for his theological activism.
+In 2016 the Next Generation Action Network’s Person of the Year for his work against police brutality.

 With three arrests and thousands of miles of marching under his belt, Dr. Hood is not afraid to step into the shoes of Jesus and give his body for justice.

-In addition to being the husband of Emily and father of Jeff III, Phillip, Quinley Mandela, Lucas & Madeleine, Dr. Hood also maintains a close friendship with multiple death row prisoners.
+In addition to being the husband of Emily and father of Jeff III, Phillip, Quinley Mandela, Lucas & Madeleine, Dr. Hood also maintains a close friendships with multiple death row prisoners.

 With deep soul, Dr. Hood marches on.